+- While linked to the vehicle, press and release the M button.

+- The Main Menu displays.

+- Use the UP

+and DOWN

+buttons, as necessary, to highlight Tool

+Settings, then press the ENTER

+button.

-- While linked to the vehicle, press and release the M button. - The Main Menu displays. - - The Tool Setting menu displays. - 3.
-Make adjustments and settings as described in the following paragraphs.
+- The Tool Setting menu displays.

+- 3. Make adjustments and settings as described in the following paragraphs.